AzonInc/Doorman/docs/en/guide/what-is-doorman.md

 # What is Doorman?

-Doorman allows you to connect your [TCS](https://www.tcsag.de/) or [Koch](https://www.kochag.ch/) intercom to any home automation system.
+Doorman allows you to connect your [TCS TC:BUS](https://www.tcsag.de/), [Koch TC:BUS](https://www.kochag.ch/) or [SIEDLE IN-HOME-BUS](https://www.siedle.de/) intercom to any home automation system.
 Additionally, some rebranded [Niko](https://www.niko.eu/), [Scantron](https://scantron.dk/) and older [Jung](https://www.jung-group.com/) intercoms are counterparts to the TCS and Koch models.

 <div style="display: flex; flex-direction: row; flex-wrap: wrap; justify-content: space-between; gap: 20px;align-items: center;" markdown>
    <div style="min-width:260px;flex: 1 1 260px;" markdown>

 ### What about other intercoms?

-Doorman isn't limited to TCS or Koch intercoms.
+Doorman isn't limited to TC:BUS and IN-HOME-BUS intercoms.

 You can use it to simulate a button press to trigger a door opener or light with the integrated solid-state relay (up to 40V, max 2.5A).

-If your intercom operates on a 2-wire bus within the 14-24V DC range, it might be possible to implement other protocols as well.
+If your intercom operates on a 2-wire bus within the 14-30V DC range, it might be possible to implement other protocols as well.
-You can also monitor the voltage level on older intercoms (14-24V DC) using the internal ADC and trigger specific actions based on the readings.
+You can also monitor the voltage level on older intercoms (14-30V DC) using the internal ADC and trigger specific actions based on the readings.

    </div>
    <div style="min-width: 185px;max-width:200px;flex: 1 1 185px;" markdown>